gemini3d/gemini3d/docs/Readme_mpi.md

 HPC users can often switch to a recent GCC version with matching MPI library.

 Alternatively, [Intel oneAPI](./Linux_intel_oneapi.md)
-provides Intel MPI and Scalapack on Linux.
+provides Intel MPI, Scalapack, and Lapack on Linux.

 ## Windows